 We involved patients in their care by ensuring communication and involving them in their care decisions.
 We have a large number of patients on warfarin around 4000 in our trust alone so the findings of this can be far reaching and this project has recently been recognised by the nursing times (see attached document).

 How did you implement the project

-NICE guidelines states that the gold standard for monitoring patients TIR is 65%, for this research patients 40% and below were chosen.
+NICE guidelines (recommendation 1.6.10) states that the standard for monitoring patients TIR is below 65%.
+For this research patients 40% and below were chosen.
 This was due to time and staff restraints at the time of initiation.
 Patients were contacted to determine possible reasons for the poor control and measures could be implemented that could potentially improve the TIR.
 This could involve patient education, changes to patient’s diet and lifestyle, change to methods taken for example, use of a dosette box, or exploring the possibility of switching the anticoagulant given, if appropriate, from Warfarin to a DOAC.

 We felt that it was important to include patients in their care and understand their issues with the medication.
 Through discussion with the patients we were able to understand the barriers to them in managing their care.
 We aimed to improve self-management of their anticoagulation so actively involved patients in discussions to determine what would be the best intervention for the individual.

 If poor compliance was deemed as an issue, patients compliance was assessed in greater detail before considering switching patients to a DOAC.
 Generally we did not switch patients if their compliance was poor as we would be less able to monitor their blood levels.
 For those with poor TIR, despite regularly taking the medication, phone alarm reminders and dosette box were encouraged with the patients agreement.